Shiwei-Chen0415/DEMO-sEMG-dexterous-hand-control-framework-residual-RL/README.md

 The six-round results reported in Chapter 7 show longer stable holding, fewer unsafe-force events, lower excessive-force penalties, and slightly lower control cost under residual control.
 The corrections vary across synergy dimensions while retaining the main activation, holding, and release pattern of the TCN baseline.

 These task improvements accompany increased deviation from the RefHand reference and greater temporal variation.
 This illustrates the distinction between reproducing a reference signal and optimizing its physical execution.
-The six-dimensional residual experiment evaluates algorithmic feasibility on the available training rounds; the next experiment introduces held-out-round policy evaluation.
+The six-dimensional experiment evaluates algorithmic feasibility on the six available task rounds; it does not constitute held-out policy-generalization evaluation.
+Held-out-round evaluation is introduced in the subsequent one-dimensional study.

 ## 5. Adaptation to a Real-sEMG-Driven PowerGrasp Interface